On This Page

 Overview

-How AIIM Association for Intelligent Information Management Processes Documents
+How AIIM Association for Intelligent Information Management processes documents

 AIIM does not sell document processing software.
 Its role in the IDP market is analytical and credentialing: it produces research that benchmarks adoption, publishes frameworks that structure implementation, and certifies the professionals who govern both.